espocrm/documentation/docs/administration/import.md

 Parameters:

-* *Header Row* - whether CSV file has the first row with field names.
+* *Header Row* − whether CSV file has the first row with field names.
 * *Execute in idle* − is recommended if you have a big bunch of records to be imported; import will be processed via cro; status will be set to 'Complete' when import process is finished.
 * *Skip searching for duplicates* − will make import faster.
 * *Silent mode* − majority of after-save scripts will be skipped; stream records won't be created, workflows will be skipped; checking will make import faster.
+* *Run Manually* − you will need to run manually from CLI.
+Command will be shown after setting up the import. (since v5.10.0)

 Click *Next* button to preceed to the _Step 2_.